Rei-SwitchBot/faq/en-us-second-reply/Video Doorbell.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting Failed to Pair the Add-on Monitor with SwitchBot Smart Video Doorbell

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+If the issue is related to the add-on monitor, we will provide a replacement under the warranty.
+Please provide us with the necessary details so we can assist you as soon as possible.

+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting the Doorbell's Indicator Remains Blue, Preventing SwitchBot Smart Video Doorbell from Functioning.

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+If your Video Doorbell is defective, we will provide a replacement under the warranty.
+Please provide us with the necessary details so we can assist you as soon as possible.

+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.